PillowFishSticks/Kassie-MS4/README.md

 </div>

-[Kassie](https://petpals-milestone-4.herokuapp.com/) is an e-commerce site, built using HTML, CSS, JavaScript, Python, and Django.
-The shop sells a range of pet food and accessories.
+[Kassie](https://kassie-ms4.herokuapp.com/) is an e-commerce site, built using HTML, CSS, JavaScript, Python, and Django.
+The shop sells a range of furniture.

 DISCLAIMER: This website is for educational purposes only and uses products and content from existing brands.
 Please see the credits section for full information.